Voters in Wales need to show photo ID to vote at polling stations in some elections.

 You will also be able to apply by filling out a paper application form and returning it to Merthyr Tydfil County Borough Council.

 If you need any help with applying for a Voter Authority Certificate or want to request an application form, contact Electoral@merthyr.gov.uk or 01685 725284.
-You can also call our helpline on 0800 328 0280 if you have any questions.

 If you’re voting as someone’s proxy